WithSecureLabs/needle/README.md

 # Supported Platforms

 * Workstation: Needle has been successfully tested on both Kali and OSX.
-* Device: both iOS 8 ands 9 are currently supported
+* Device: both iOS 8 and 9 are currently supported